vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 for pretty, type-safe, and well-documented read and write operations on all data kinds, including custom data.

-This means that if you do not implement your own sync adapter for your custom data, then you will NOT be able to do the following;
+This means that if you do not implement your own sync adapter for your custom data, then your custom data...

-- sync your custom data across devices.
+- will NOT be synced across devices
-- show your custom data in AOSP and [Google Contacts][google-contacts] apps, and other Contacts apps that show custom data from other apps.
+- will NOT be shown in AOSP and [Google Contacts][google-contacts] apps, and other Contacts apps that show custom data from other apps

 You may still do creative things with custom data without sync adapters as long as you understand these limitations.